eugenia1984/english/b1-english-for-developers/20-learn-determiners-and-advanced-use-of-articles.md

 - **The** is used with **groups** or **plural names**, like: the Netherlands, the United States, or the Philippines.

+### Proper noun

+Europe is a proper noun (continent name), and in general English, you don't use articles before continent names.

 ### The

 - **The** -> is a definite article used before nouns that are already known or specific.
 For example: `The location to refer to a specific location they are choosing`. or `The rules to refer to known legal rules in Europe.